ASA Adjudication on The Health Lottery Ltd

 Number of complaints:

-The ad must not be broadcast again in its current form.
+The ad must not appear again in its current form.
 We told The Health Lottery to ensure future ads for lotteries did not disparage abstention from participating in lottery draws and did not exploit the susceptibilities and credulity of vulnerable people.